 If you or a loved one has been injured due to another’s negligence, our attorneys may be able to help you file a lawsuit to recover compensation for your losses.
 If you elect to take legal action, we will prepare your claim by:

 While the evidence and facts may be on your side, the strength of your case may ultimately hinge on the ability of your attorney to prove a causal link.
 At Morgan and Morgan, the attorneys in our Orlando office understand how to package, present, and explain supporting (and adverse) evidence; question expert witnesses; rebut claims made by the defense through intelligent and thoughtful means; and turn neutral facts into favorable evidence or negate facts that are unfavorable to your case.

 What Constitutes Medical Malpractice?

 When a patient is injured due to the negligence of a medical professional, they may be able to file a lawsuit.
-The plaintiff must prove the following elements of proof to succeed in a medical malpractice lawsuit:
+The plaintiff must prove the following elements to succeed in a medical malpractice lawsuit:

 Patient/Doctor Relationship: Individuals filing a medical malpractice lawsuit must be able to prove they had a physician-patient relationship with the doctor.
 The patient must hire the doctor and the doctor must have agreed to work for the patient.
 Medical practitioners can only be sued for acts of malpractice committed within the scope of employment.